HL7/davinci-dtr/input/pagecontent/specification.md

 This registration process will ensure the following:
 - The DTR app is 'trusted' by the payer to deal with patient-identifiable data.
-- The DTR app knows the relevant endpoints to use to access Questionnaires, DocumentReferences and other relevant information.
+- The DTR app knows the relevant endpoints to use to access Questionnaires and other relevant information.
 - The DTR app has a shared secret allowing secure access to the payer endpoints.

 Even after an application has been successfully registered, payers and EHRs **SHOULD** monitor the application behavior and **MAY** suspend an application's access if it is suspected of malicious behavior.
 The app will need to ask for scope sufficient to execute any CQL that the payer may provide as part of the questionnaires, provide a link to the payer registration section, and add to payer registration that the payer **SHOULD** indicate the scopes required by their questionnaires.